waynetee/tp/docs/UserGuide.md

 * `sort property name asc`
   * Sorts the list of properties by their names in alphabetical order.

-Shown below is the output for the valid input `sort buyer price asc` after having entered `find buyer $min/200000 $max/400000`.
+Shown below is the output for the valid input `sort buyer price desc` after previously having entered `find buyer $min/100000 $max/1000000`.

 ![Find Buyer](images/SortBuyerUi.png)